Discrete global symmetries and dynamics of emergent fermions: Effective field theory and thermodynamic properties

 The effective Hamiltonian is valid in the vicinity of the TQCP where real fermions are almost massless but $\phi$ field is always massive \cite{Yang19} unless further fine tuned so that the TQCP falls into a conformal fixed point.
-Generically, near TQCPs, we can have $m\ll\Lambda_0\ll M$, with $\Lambda_0$ being the ultraviolet momentum cutoff of the effective theory.
+Therefore, generically near TQCPs, we can have $m \ll \Lambda_T \ll M$, with $\Lambda_T$ being a running (ultraviolet) scale of the effective theory; $\Lambda_T$ can be simply set to be $T$ for our purpose.

 Let us first focus on the weakly interacting case.
 A direct consequence of different degrees of freedom near TQCPs due to different symmetries is different amounts of thermal entropy in the quantum critical regime.
-The degrees of freedom near a TRI TQCP is twice that of a TQCP with no symmetries.
-Thus, thermal entropy in the quantum critical regime should also be twice for systems with only TRS compare with those without any symmetries.
-Near a weakly interacting TQCP, interactions always flow to zero.
-Therefore, we can approximate the thermal entropy density $S$ in the quantum critical regime using simple thermodynamic relations for noninteracting systems and find for $T\gg m$,
+The degrees of freedom near a TQCP of $Z_2$ class is twice that of a TQCP of $Z_1$ class.
+Thus, thermal entropy in the quantum critical regime should also be twice for systems with a $Z_2$ symmetry, like TRS, compared with those without any symmetries.
+Near a weakly interacting TQCP, interactions always flow to zero \cite{Yang19}.
+Therefore, we can approximate the thermal entropy density $S$ in the quantum critical regime using simple thermodynamic relations for noninteracting systems.
+The free energy density $F$ is given by \cite{Coleman}